 Have you tried the new WSRB Earthquake Risks Tool?
 We launched it to help you better understand multiple earthquake-related property damage risk factors.
 It goes beyond distance to fault line and includes lahar presence, susceptibility to soil liquefaction and more.

-To give you additional insight into the Earthquake Risks Tool and how it can help you evaluate potential property damage, we spoke with seismologist Bill Steele, who serves as Director of Communications and Outreach & Washington ShakeAlert Regional Coordinator for the University of Washington, Pacific Northwest Seismic Network.
+To give you additional insight into the Earthquake Risks Tool and how it can help you evaluate potential property damage, we spoke with seismologist Bill Steele, who serves as Director of outreach and information services & Washington ShakeAlert Regional Coordinator for the University of Washington, Pacific Northwest Seismic Network.

 In this interview, Steele shares his expertise and insights into Washington state’s earthquake risk as well as the risk factors included in the tool.